A Systems-Based Approach to School Leadership

 Carrie earned her undergraduate degree in Secondary English Education from Indiana University and earned her Masters in School Administration from Butler University.
 She currently lives in Brownsburg, Indiana, with her husband Brad, and their two children, Grace and Will.

-Sarah Henry is the Secondary Science Administrator for Browns- burg Community School Corp-oration where she works with secondary science teachers to improve curriculum, instruction, assessment, and PLC processes.
-She has presented workshops at the local, state, and national levels as well as educational consulting for districts around the state.
-She has taught aspiring educational leaders, as an adjunct professor, in the area of Assessing for Learning for several years.
+Sarah has presented workshops at the local, state, and national levels as well as working with educational consulting for districts around the state.
+She also taught aspiring educational leaders, as an adjunct professor, in the area of Assessing for Learning for several years at the University of Indianapolis.
+Co-authoring “Arrows” has provided her with new opportunities to positively impact student lives through additional consulting and district alignment work around the Midwest.